 Clark typically shares particle images with customers, distributors and colleagues all over the world via email.
 Seeing actual images on screen after years of working with these products in formulation, manufacturing or packaging projects causes quite a reaction.

 “Most particle analyzers base their measurements on an idealized model where every particle must be considered a round sphere,” says Clark.
-“The FlowCAM is the only instrumentation on the market that bases its measurements on the actual size and shape of the particle.”
+“The FlowCam ... bases its measurements on the actual size and shape of the particle.”

-Download our white paper, Dynamic Imaging Particle Analysis - A Primer, which explores the methods for analyzing particles and discusses issues associated with particle analysis.
+Download our eBook, The Ultimate Guide to Flow Imaging Microscopy, which explores a variety of methods for analyzing particles and discusses issues associated with particle analysis.